-Name or corporate name of director Description of the relationship Reasoned statement No data
+Name or corporate name of director Description of the relationship Reasoned statement

-OTHER NON-EXECUTIVE DIRECTORS List the other non-executive directors and state the reasons why they cannot be considered nominee or independent directors, detailing their relationships with the company, its executives or shareholders: Name or corporate name of director Reasons Company, executive or shareholder with whom the relationship is held Profile MAIA, MARCELO Mr. Marcelo Maia Tavares de Araújo held the position of chief executive of DIA Brazil until 31 December 2020, which is why he has been proposed as other non-executive director.
+OTHER NON-EXECUTIVE DIRECTORS

+List the other non-executive directors and state the reasons why they cannot be considered nominee or independent directors, detailing their relationships with the company, its executives or shareholders:

+Name or corporate name of director Reasons Company, executive or shareholder with whom the relationship is held Profile MR. SERGIO ANTONIO FERREIRA DIAS Mr. Ferreira Dias was partner of L1 Retail LLP until 1 April 2023.
+On that date his classification changed from proprietary external director to other non-executive director.
+L1R INVEST1 HOLDINGS, S.A.R.L.
+Holds a Degree in Business Administration, Finance and Marketing from Fundação Armando Alvarez Penteado (Brazil).
+This investor, entrepreneur and start-up adviser has been key to the creation and strategic development of companies and brands around the world.
+An expert in retailing and the food industry, he joined Carrefour Group in 1988, where he rose to become deputy CFO and general manager of the non-food eCommerce sites.
+In 2002 he joined the LVMH Moët Hennessy group to lead its Wines and Spirits Division and later, in 2005, he was appointed CEO of Millennium (Belvedere Vodka), which also forms part of the group.
+Mr. Dias was also executive chairperson of SecretSales.com and CEO of Brands4friends.de, among other positions.
+Currently he is director of the companies Distilled Spirits Holding and Distillers And Traders PTE.Ltd.
+MR. MARCELO MAIA TAVARES DE ARAÚJO Mr. Marcelo Maia Tavares de Araújo held the position of chief executive of DIA Brazil until 31 December 2020, which is why he was proposed as other non-executive director.
 DIA BRASIL SOCIEDADE LIMITADA Marcelo Maia Tavares de Araújo is a civil engineer and holds a Master's in Business Administration from the London Business School.
 A specialist in trade and services, with C-level in large distribution chains and in managing large companies, including mergers and acquisitions, internationalisation and company start-up processes.
 Maia founded and managed one of the main distribution chains in Northeast Brazil, Lojas Maia, until it was bought by Magazine Luiza, where he held the position of regional director.
 He was subsequently appointed as Secretary of State for Commerce and Services of the Ministry of Industry, Foreign Trade and Services and a member of the Board of BNDESPar.
 He is also a member of the Board of Directors of Constructora de Pacaembu, S.A.

-Total number of other non-executive directors 1 % of the Board's total 14.29
+Total number of other non-executive directors 2 % of the Board's total 25.00